arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ### TRACE32 GDB Front End Debugger

-In this tutorial, you will load on the board (either Portenta H7 or Nicla Vision) an application that includes the MRI (Monitor for Remote Inspection).
-This is a GDB-compatible serial monitor which is included with the ThreadDebug sketch in the IDE Examples for these boards (M7 core) and with all examples in the TRACE32 /demo directory.
+In this tutorial, you will learn how to upload an application that contains an MRI (Monitor for Remote Inspection) to your Arduino boards.
+This is a GDB-compatible serial monitor, which is included both in the ThreadDebug sketch in the IDE Examples and in all the examples available inside the TRACE32 /demo directory.

-Throughout this document the **double-tilde (~~)** is used as a placeholder for the directory where you unzipped the TRACE32 software.
+In the next steps, the **double-tilde (~~)** is used as a placeholder for the directory where you unzipped the TRACE32 software.

-***This tutorial assumes that you have already installed the Arduino IDE and configured it to support the Portenta H7 or Nicla Vision board.
-Please refer to [Setting Up Portenta H7 For Arduino](https://docs.arduino.cc/tutorials/portenta-h7/setting-up-portenta) before you proceed.***

 ### 1. Downloading the TRACE32 Debugger